 Knowing this, you can see how you can fit pumping in anywhere during the day (or night).
 Short and frequent is more effective than a few long pumps.
-Three 10-minute pumpings are better than one 30 minute pumping.
+Pumping three times for 10 minutes is better than one 30 minute pumping.

 Here is a tip for nighttime pumping.

-• Sit up and gently massage for two minutes.
+- Sit up and gently massage your breasts for two minutes.
 Pump for 10 minutes.

-• Go back to sleep.
-Did you know women who breastfeed get into a deep sleep cycle sooner than women who don’t lactate?
-(If you are producing breast milk regularly, that counts.)
+- Women who breastfeed get into a deep sleep cycle sooner than women who don’t lactate.
+If you are producing breast milk regularly, that counts.
 Here’s some more information about sleep and breastfeeding families.